saymrwulf/pulp-runtime/notes.md

-2021-05-07T22:59:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (pulp-runtime) 2021-05-07T08:04:00 - Minor doc updates: linking to article on quantization (pulp-runtime) 2021-05-18T19:20:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (pulp-runtime)
+2021-05-07T22:59:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (pulp-runtime) 2021-05-07T08:04:00 - Minor doc updates: linking to article on quantization (pulp-runtime) 2021-05-18T19:20:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (pulp-runtime) 2021-05-18T20:40:00 - Quick fix, referencing a known issue from the official repo (pulp-runtime)